gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 3. User Management
 We can import the users from *CSV* file in the GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455) in daily maintenance.

-**There is a [blog](https://community.sap.com/t5/technology-blogs-by-sap/integrate-sap-s-4hana-authorizations-into-sap-datasphere/ba-p/13644117 ) about how to integrate the authoriztions defined in S/4HANA(or GRC) system into Datasphere.**
+**There is a [blog](https://community.sap.com/t5/technology-blogs-by-sap/integrate-sap-s-4hana-authorizations-into-sap-datasphere/ba-p/13644117 ) about how to integrate the authoriztions defined in S/4HANA system into Datasphere.**

 # 4. Delta Data Loading
 Generally，this topic should be included in the Flow section in DataBuilder.
 In fact, the Delta feature is quite simple and straight-forward within SAP DataSphere.
 We need to consider more when we integrate it with other system like S/4HANA and BW Bridge.